Human Capital Planning (HCP)

 How do I show that an employee will retire at the end of June, and will not continue into next year?

-• From the Monthly Pay Rate tab zero out the pay rate in the months you no longer want to include them in your plan.
-Check out the FAQ on editing data in the forms.
+- From the Monthly Pay Rate tab zero out the pay rate in the months you no longer want to include them in your plan.

 OR

-Note that the employee will continue to display in HCP as long as they have an actual salary expense &/or plan values for the timeframes included.
+Note that the employee will continue to display in HCP as long as they have an actual salary expense and/or plan values for the timeframes included.

 We are going to be hiring a additional employee later this year.
 Is there a way I can add the compensation expenses for this employee to my budget without knowing who the person is yet?

-Once the actual employee is hired and actual salary expenses are loaded to CalPlanning for that employee from PPS during the month end close, you can then assign that employee to the To Be Hired employee compensation plan.
+Once the actual employee is hired, you can then assign that employee to the To Be Hired employee.
+See To Be Hired Employees for detailed instructions.

 I have an employee in HCP who is no longer working for my unit.
 How do I remove them from my compensation plan?

-Planners can remove an employee from their HCP compensation budgets by either zeroing out the employee's Monthly Pay Rate or the Earnings Distribution value on the Distributions tab of the Manage Existing Employees and Job Codes form.
+You can remove an employee from your HCP compensation budgets by either zeroing out the employee's Monthly Pay Rate or the Earnings Distribution value on the Distributions tab of the Manage Existing Employees and Job Codes form.
 You will need to know the start month and year that they are no longer planned to be funded from the current entity.

-If there are actuals for this employee they will continue to display in HCP and on the HCPRptg reports run for Actual Final and Forecast Working (which now contains actuals for BFS closed months).
+If there are actuals for this employee they will continue to display in HCP and on the HCPRptg reports run for Actual Final and Forecast Working.

-If I have an employee who is leaving that I will rehire for, do I need to remove them from HCP?
+If I have an employee who is leaving and I plan to re-fill the position, do I need to remove them from HCP?

-If you have an employee who is leaving your unit and you plan to rehire for the job you have two options for planning for the new hire compensations:
+If you have an employee who is leaving your unit and you plan to rehire for the position, you have two options for planning for the new hire compensation.
+You may use either option; it is not necessary to do both.

 2. Remove existing plan data and create a To Be Hired employee.
-Zero out the Monthly Reg Pay for all future months when your existing employee will no longer be working for you on the Manage Existing Employee and Job Codes, Monthly Reg Pay form.
+Zero out the Monthly Pay Rate for all future months when your existing employee will no longer be working for you on the Manage Existing Employee and Job Codes, Monthly Pay Rate tab.
 HCP will not be able to calculate a planned salary expense for those months and no planned benefits.
-Add a To Be Hired employee on the Manage Existing Employee and Job Codes Monthly Reg Pay tab and then add an earnings distribution for the To Be Hired from the Monthly Reg Pay form.
+Then add a To Be Hired employee on the Manage Existing Employee and Job Codes form.
+See To Be Hired Employees for detailed instructions.

-In HCP you create a To Be Hired (TBH) Employee to serve as a placeholder for the compensation expense associated with your planned employee.
+To plan for a vacant position in HCP, you create a To Be Hired (TBH) employee to serve as a placeholder for the compensation expense associated with your planned employee.

-Once the actual employee is hired and actual salary expenses are loaded to CalPlanning for that employee from PPS during the month end close, you can then assign that employee to the To Be Hired employee compensation plan.
+Once the actual employee is hired, you can then assign that employee to the To Be Hired employee in the compensation plan.
+See To Be Hired Employees for detailed instructions.

 Can I change an existing employee's Job Code in HCP?

 Yes.
-From the Manage Existing Employee and Job Code task list, Monthly Pay Rate tab, right-click on the row of the employee whose job code you would like to change.
-Select Manage employee->Update Employee.
+From the Monthly Pay Rate tab on the Manage Existing Employee and Job Code form, right-click on the row of the employee whose job code you would like to change.
+Select Manage Employee / Update an Existing Employee.

 In the Prompt Form, change the job code and add the start year and start month of the new job code.
-You can also input any changes in Monthly Pay Rate if applicable for the start year and start month.
+You can also input any changes in Monthly Pay Rate if applicable.

 Make sure that all other *required fields are filled in with all the existing values for that employee as the only thing you are changing is the Job code.
-Click the Launch button.
+Select the Launch button.

 HCP will now display two rows for that employee on the Monthly Pay Rate form, one for their current and one for the newly planned job code.
 You will need to review the Monthly Pay Rate for the employee and zero out any previous rates that exist once the new rate starts.